shariq1989/cookbook/content/recipe/georgian_soup.md

 ### ABOUT THE MEAL

+Who doesn't love a good chicken soup?
+Whether the fall or a winter-time sickness, having a go-to chicken soup is pretty much required at this point.
+If I had to choose, this would be mine.
+Like many Georgian dishes, chikhirtma's use of lemon and dill lends a tartness to the soup that is blanced by the creaminess of the egg yolks.
+With the bit of heat that comes from the red chili flakes, you are looking a perfect go-to chicken soup

 #### What main ingredients do I need for this meal?

-* Chicken: For this recipe you I use a whole chicken, but you could just use thighs or breasts to make the broth as well.
+* Chicken: For this recipe I use a whole chicken, but you could use any combination of legs, thighs, and breat to make your soup.
+Just be sure to use store-bought chicken stock to flavor the soup if you choose to go that route.

-* Vegetables: I use carrots, onion, garlic,
+* Vegetables: I stuck with the more traditional use of carrots, onion, garlic, to build the roux for the chikhirtma.

-* Egg Yolks: Using egg yolks thickens and flavors the soup, while adding tasty fat.
+* Egg Yolks: Using egg yolks thickens and flavors the soup, while balancing the tartness of the other flavors like lemon and dill.

-* Lemon Juice: Lemon juice provides just the right amount of acid for this dish, and I personally love the sour notes it lends to the soup.
+* Lemon Juice: Lemon juice provides the right amount of acid, and allows the soup to maintain the more traditional Georgian flavors.

 #### What equipment do I need to make this recipe?

-* A large pot or Instant Pot
+* A [dutch oven](https://amzn.to/3o7zDem) or Instant Pot (https://amzn.to/3u9c6L1)

-#### Can I freeze the chikhirtma?
+#### Can I freeze chikhirtma?

 Yes, first allow the dish to cool completely and then add it to a freezer-safe container or Ziploc bag.
 The chikhirtma will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stove and enjoy.